 D6 Other Codes and Regulations

-The Canadian Marketing Association Code of Ethics and Standards of Practice is intended to stand alongside the codes and standards of other Canadian marketing, advertising and sector-specific organizations.
-Marketers should inform themselves about relevant marketing practices that relate to pharmaceuticals, alcoholic beverages, gambling, personal products, cosmetics, food, nutrition, labeling, tobacco, financial services, gender portrayal, broadcast advertising and advertising to children.
-Marketers are also encouraged to review those guidelines referenced throughout the CMA Code of Ethics & Standards and on our website.
+The Canadian Marketing Code of Ethics & Standards is intended to stand alongside the codes and standards of other Canadian marketing, advertising and sector-specific organizations.
+Marketers should inform themselves about relevant marketing practices that relate to pharmaceuticals, alcoholic beverages, cannabis, gambling, personal products, cosmetics, food, nutrition, labeling, tobacco, financial services, gender portrayal, broadcast advertising and advertising to children.
+Marketers are also encouraged to review those guidelines referenced throughout the Canadian Marketing Code of Ethics & Standards and on our website.

 E. Responsibility for Marketing Communications

 Marketers are responsible for the content of their marketing communications and the practices of their suppliers and advertising agencies when in the course of executing marketing communications on their behalf.
 This responsibility extends to suppliers which are not CMA members.

 For responsibilities of service providers, please refer to Section O of this Code.

 F. "Must" vs. "Should"